(one synonym : Ornithoptera euphorion Hancock, 1991)

 (Photo: courtesy of Jan MacDonald, Finch Hatton, Queensland)

-The Caterpillar is dark brown with long fleshy spines that are orange with a black tip.
+The Caterpillar is dark brown, with dorsal pairs of long fleshy spines that are orange with a black tip.
 The pair of spines halfway along is more strongly coloured than the others.
 The caterpillar feeds on various members of the ARISTOLOCHIACEAE family:

 The female butterfly is a bit dumb, and is also inclined to lay her eggs on:

 but the Caterpillars feeding on this vine die at around the second instar, because it is poisonous to them, as it is to caterpillars of Troides richmondia and Cressida cressida.
 It is now an important project in the conservation of these Australian butterfly species to try to eliminate occurrences of Aristolochia elegans in the bush along the east coast of Australia, and to encourage people to grow in their gardens: Pararistolochia praevenosa and Aristolochia tagala

-The Caterpillar pupates most often after travelling upward to the nearest different tree branch, getting under a leaf.
+The Caterpillar pupates most often after travelling upward to the nearest different tree branch, and getting under a leaf.
 The pupa of the male is yellow-green, and that of the female is bronze.

 The adult males and females are different.
 The wings of the female are black and white, with yellow spots along the margin of each hindwing.
 The body is yellow, with red under the thorax.
 The females are larger than the males, and have a wingspan up to 20 cms.